covid info hub

 Positive COVID Diagnoses of Students or Staff

-If your child receives a positive diagnosis, your family should contact the school asap to report the following: (1) the positive result, (2) the first day of symptoms, and (3) the day the individual was tested.
+If your child receives a positive diagnosis, your family should contact the school as soon as possible to report the following: (1) the positive result, (2) the first day of symptoms, and (3) the day the individual was tested.

 A positive individual may return day six (6) or later IF they:

-• can mask effectively (interpreted by staff discretion); AND
+• can mask effectively indoors (effectiveness interpreted by staff discretion); AND

 • have improving COVID symptoms; AND